KendallButler98/KendallButler98/README.md

 This paper simulated traveling waves through a thin (3-layer) sheet of neurons using various mechanisms of input stimulation.
 The neurons in these simulations (like real neurons) communicated via synapses.
 Put simply, each neuron has many input synapses from other neurons.
 When enough stimulation is received from those synapses, the neuron fires and it sends its own signal.
 When that signal reaches its synapses, stimulation is input into those neurons in turn.
 We include synaptic plasticity (the ability of synapses to change with activity) in the form of Spike-Timing Dependent Plasticity (STDP), where if the neuron sending a signal spikes before the neuron receiving it, that synapse is strengthened!
 If the opposite occurs (a negative correlation) that synapse is weakened instead.
 With the addition of STDP to a network with traveling waves, directional pathways were formed over time in all cases, which we visualized using vector fields of average weight changes for each region.

-### 3 - Poster for the 2024 Biophysical Society Conference - "Formation of Synaptic Pathways with Neuronal Traveling Waves"
+### 3 - Poster for the 2024 Biophysical Society Conference - "Formation of Synaptic Pathways with Neuronal Traveling Waves" (February 2024)

 **PDF of Poster:** [https://github.com/KendallButler98/research_files/blob/main/Poster_2024.pdf](https://github.com/KendallButler98/research_files/blob/main/Poster_2024.pdf)

-### 4 - Honors Thesis at the University of Maine - "Investigating the Stability of Observed Low Semi-major Axis Exoplanetary Systems With Hypothetical Outer Planets Using The Program Mercury6"
+### 4 - Honors Thesis at the University of Maine - "Investigating the Stability of Observed Low Semi-major Axis Exoplanetary Systems With Hypothetical Outer Planets Using The Program Mercury6" (May 2020)

 This is the honors thesis I completed through research my Senior year at the University of Maine, for which I earned highest honors.
 This project included simulation of three observed planetary systems using the program Mercury6.
 Each of these simulations included an additional outer planet with varying parameters and simple analysis using a Python script.
 See link below for the full text: